 Relevancy

-The visitors you attract need to be interested in what you have to offer.
+The visitors you attract need to be interested in what you offer.
+Otherwise, they will not convert into customers or clients, leading to a high bounce rate and low conversion rates.

 For example, if you are a blog about dogs, you wouldn’t want to target keywords like “cat food” or “pet supplies.”